vonmillhausen/sf2000/README.md

 ---

 ## Version History
+- `20230712 - 1.26`: Updated FAQ about custom firmware with latest details (Retroarch video driver is now able to display the main menu!)

 - `20230710 - 1.25`: Added link to `Zerter#4954`'s new main menu icon editor tool.

 - `20230709 - 1.24`: Updated FAQ about custom firmware with latest details (initial Retroarch build! 🎉)